7imeout/CSC231-AutoGrader/README.md

 Known Issues
 -------------
-* Default reference outputs provided in `/solutions` isn't necessarily correct for what your student outputs will be in the environment you are running this tool in.
-Using default reference outputs **will** cause mismatches due to different formating.
+* Default reference outputs provided in `/solutions/default/` isn't necessarily correct for what your student outputs will be in the environment you are running this tool in.
+Using default reference outputs **most likely will** cause mismatches due to different formating.
-> I **strongly recommend** that you generate your own reference outputs using your lab solution in the environment you'll be grading in.
-Feature to automatically generate reference output given the solution MATLAB files will be added soon ...
+> You can place your solution (MATLAB source code) into `/solutions/source/` for each lab you plan to grade.
+This tool will detect it and generate new reference solutions based on the source code provided.

+* While generating reference solutions from the source code provided in `/solutions/source/`, MATLAB might display warnings.
+These are negligible.
+> Warning displayed is due to the `delete(...)` function call that attempts to delete any existing reference solution.

 * There's no feature to distinguish or separate students by class section.
 > You can work around this by having multiple instances (copies) of this tool in separate directories, one per section, if desired.